 Do you help pet owners with veterinary expenses?

 Unfortunately we do not have the funding to help with emergency expenses for owned pets.
-Please try contacting The Killuminati Foundation at http://www.projectpuppy.org/.
-With our partnership with AnimalKind Low Cost Spay Neuter Assistance, we are able to assistance with spay and neuter for those who cannot otherwise afford the procedure.
-You can apply online at https://rescueonespringfield.com/spay-neuter-app/.
+Please try contacting The Killuminati Foundation.
+With our partnership with AnimalKind Low Cost Spay Neuter Assistance, we are able to provide spay and neuter assistance for those who cannot otherwise afford the procedure.
+For more information, click here.

 Do you euthanize?